-To call it that seems unnecessarily dramatic; a pall is, after all, the cloth that covers a casket on its final march down the church aisle.
+To call it that seems a little too dramatic, I know.
+A pall is that cloth that covers a casket on its final march down the church aisle.
 Was the situation really so fraught?
 So heavy?
 So final?

 “I’m not dying,” Caroline reminds me when we start trying on words that describe what we imagine her new life will be.
 Like when I boil too few noodles, and someone jokes, “Your mom is just getting ready for one less plate at the table.”

 No, she’s not dying.
 And neither am I.

 But this summer did have a quality that others before it have not.
 It did feel like there was a low cloud cover threatening our days.
 It stayed mostly out to sea, but some days it loomed large enough that you could see it from shore.

 On those days, it lent an urgency to enjoying the day—because in just 89 days… or 62 days… or 28… or (finally) 2 or 3 days all of this, everything, was going to shift… and take a turn for the worse.

 Or things were going to take a turn, anyway.

 Last week, Caroline’s friend Sabrina told us a story about going grocery shopping with her mom and realizing that she wouldn’t be home to eat the chicken she was buying.
 She’d already had the “last meat,” almost without realizing it.

 That’s the pall, right there.
-It was laid and smoothed out over what should have been a simple run to Market Basket.
+Laid and smoothed out over what should have been a simple run to Market Basket.

 Things have been like that, this summer.

 Then there was the hot water spring that seemed to have collected almost overnight behind my eyes.

 A few times over the past week or so, before she left, something would trigger an eruption; and, as my eyes filled, Caroline would flick my arm—literally take her thumb and forefinger and snap, hard, on my forearm, like a correction choke-chain on an over-stimulated Labrador Retriever.